RobertoBochet/iacv-homework/README.md

     Given a set of homogeneous points returns a similar transformation to normalize them.

+- `draw_axis`

+    Given a projective matrix $M$, it draws the reference frame in the image.

 ### G1 - 2D reconstruction

 *Due to the experimental results I decided to include some hand-taken (and finding in different way) lines to improve the accuracy of the calculations.*